markmbaum/simple-spectral-PDEs/README.md

 Look at the short [testing script](scripts/test_integration.jl) for an example of how to integrate a model.

-The three PDEs equations implemented are briefly described below, in order of increasing complexity.
+The three equations implemented are briefly described below, in order of increasing complexity.
 A different equation could be implemented pretty easily by following the same pattern in the [module](src/SimpleSpectralPDEs.jl).

 ### Advection-Diffusion